wendehals/bricks-cli/docs/scripting.md

 * `allParts` - Denotes all parts owned by the user.
 * `lost` - Denotes all parts lost by the user.
 * `set(SET_NUM, BOOL?)` - Denotes all parts of set number SET_NUM (e.g. 8880-1).
 If the optional BOOL paramater is set to `true`, it includes all mini figures.
 If the BOOL parameter is not specified it defaults to `false`, which means that mini figures are not included.
+* `userSet(SET_NUM, BOOL?)` - Denotes all parts of set number SET_NUM (e.g. 8880-1) owned by the user excluding lost parts of this set.
+If the optional BOOL paramater is set to `true`, it includes all mini figures.
+If the BOOL parameter is not specified it defaults to `false`, which means that mini figures are not included.
 * `setList(LIST_ID, BOOL?)` - Denotes all parts contained in the set list LIST_ID (a number).
 If the optional BOOL paramater is set to `true`, it includes all mini figures.
 If the BOOL parameter is not specified it defaults to `false`, which means that mini figures are not included.
 * `partList(LIST_ID)` - Denotes all parts contained in the part list LIST_ID (a number).
 * `partLists(LIST_ID, BOOL?)` - Denotes all parts contained in the part list LIST_ID (a number).
 If the optional BOOL paramater is set to `true`, it also includes all part lists marked as non-buildable.
 If the BOOL parameter is not specified it defaults to `false`, which means that non-buildable part lists are not included.